 The ASCP accepts the following eligibility pathways, often a combination of education and work experience, to be eligible to sit for the PBT exam.
-Please note: high school graduation or equivalent is required for all of the following eligibility pathways.
+Please note that high school graduation or equivalent is required for all eligibility pathways.

 - Route 1: Successful completion of a NAACLS-approved phlebotomy program in the last five years.

 - Route 2: Successful completion of an acceptable two-part formal structured phlebotomy program within the last five years (40 hours of classroom training and 100 hours of clinical training with a minimum of 100 venipunctures).

 - Route 3: Completion of one year of full-time (35 hours per week) acceptable clinical experience as a phlebotomy technician in an acceptable laboratory in the last five years.

 - Route 4: Successful completion of RN, LPN, or other acceptable accredited allied health professional/occupational education which includes phlebotomy training and orientation in an acceptable laboratory with a minimum performance of 100 successful unaided blood collections including venipunctures and skin punctures.

 - Route 5: Having valid medical laboratory technologist MT/MLS (ASCP) or MLT (ASCP) certification.

 - Route 6: Having valid donor phlebotomy technician DPT (ASCP) certification and a minimum of 100 successful unaided non-donor blood collections, including venipunctures and skin punctures in an acceptable laboratory within the last five years.

 - Route 7: Successful completion of a phlebotomy program approved by the California Department of Public Health within the last five years.

 To help applicants determine eligibility for an exam, the ASCP offers the Board of Certification (BOC) Eligibility Assistant.
 PBT certification is valid for three years.